dakaiss28/Opinion_Detection/README.md

 ## Getting and storing the data
 Data are fetched using the twitter API, with specific secret tokens that are for personal use.
 The storage is then done in a SQL Server local dataBase.
-In total, 1000 tweets are saved for each brand.
+The dataBase contains 6000 tweets.

 ## Preview of the dataset
 The main words in the dataset are :